n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googletranslate.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Google Translate
+title: Google Translate node documentation
 description: Documentation for the Google Translate node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# Google Translate
+# Google Translate node

 Use the Google Translate node to automate work in Google Translate, and integrate Google Translate with other applications. n8n has built-in support for a wide range of Google Translate features, including translating languages.